Cannabis and religion: Protestantism

 The Arkansas Baptist State Convention voted to discourage medical marijuana in 2016.
 In 2016, the executive director of the Florida Baptist Convention, Tommy Green, also said that congregations should be encouraged to vote against the Florida Amendment 2 (2016) which expanded legalization of medical marijuana in Florida.
 The National Evangelical Association of Belize opposed the 2017 decriminalization of cannabis in Belize.

 The Assemblies of God USA, as well as other Pentecostal and holiness churches, have historically advocated abstinence from all alcohol, tobacco, and narcotics.
 Supporters of this view generally cite biblical passages enjoining respect for one's body as well as forbidding intoxication.

 Other Protestant churches have endorsed the legality of medical marijuana, including the Presbyterian Church (USA), United Methodist Church, United Church of Christ, and the Episcopal Church.

 The Church of Jesus Christ of Latter-day Saints

-In the Church of Jesus Christ of Latter-day Saints, there is general prohibition against intoxicating substances as stated in the Word of Wisdom.
+In the Church of Jesus Christ of Latter-day Saints (LDS Church), there is general prohibition against intoxicating substances as stated in its health code called the Word of Wisdom.
 In August 1915, the LDS Church banned the use of cannabis by its members.
-In 2016, the church's First Presidency urged members to oppose legalization of recreational cannabis use.
-The LDS Church says it has "raised no objection to SB 89" (non-psychoactive medical marijuana in Utah).
+In 2016, the church's highest governing body (the First Presidency) urged members to oppose legalization of recreational cannabis use.
+The LDS Church said in 2016 it "raised no objection" to a state bill on non-psychoactive medical marijuana in Utah.

 Quakerism

 A group of Quaker syncretists noted cannabis use could be spiritually enhancing.
-Quakers however have noted a high degree of acceptance of sobriety.
-Anecdotes from Quakers that do use cannabis suggest a positive connection between the substance and Quakerism as a whole.
+Quakers, however have noted a high degree of acceptance of sobriety.
+Anecdotes from Quakers who use cannabis suggest a positive connection between the substance and Quakerism as a whole.